Cynewulf as a Writer-Anglo-Saxon Period

 29. The Theme of Salvation and Grace

 Cynewulf uses dialogue effectively.
 Dialogue escalates dramatic tension.
-This happens often in Juliana and Elene.
+This often happens with Juliana and Elene.
 Verbal exchanges are not simple talk.
 They are spiritual and intellectual combat.
 They reveal character and advance the argument.
 The lengthy dialogue is high-stakes.
 It occurs between Juliana and the imprisoned Devil.
 This part is a dramatic masterpiece.
 It combines divine power with the devil’s malice.
 These dramatized scenes allow Cynewulf to explore themes.
 He shows the fight between Christian truth and deceit.
 This happens in a compelling, vivid manner.
 The use of direct speech is strategic.
 It is a hallmark of his narrative style.
 This transforms hagiographies into proto-dramas of faith.

 30. The Role of Monastic Culture